-Kales, Gitlin and Lyketsos are working with the U-M Center for Health Communications Research to launch a National Institute of Nursing Research-sponsored clinical trial this spring that will test the DICE approach through a computer based tool for caregivers called the WeCareAdvisor.
+Kales, Gitlin and Lyketsos were working with the U-M Center for Health Communications Research to launch a National Institute of Nursing Research-sponsored clinical trial to test the DICE approach through a computer based tool for caregivers called the WeCareAdvisor.
 The tool will help families identify tips and resources in a single computer interface to address behavioral symptoms.
 The tips are designed to prevent or mitigate possible triggers for common behavioral symptoms such as pacing, repetitive questioning, restlessness, or shadowing.

 For instance, de-cluttering the environment, using music or simple activities that help to engage a person with dementia , or using a calm voice instead of being confrontational, could help greatly to reduce behavioral symptoms, Kales says.
 And making sure that caregivers get breaks from their responsibilities and take care of themselves, especially in the home, can help them avoid burnout and taking their frustration out on patients.

 “Behavior-based strategies may take longer than prescriptions,” acknowledges Kales, a member of the U-M Institute for Healthcare Policy and Innovation.
 “But if you teach people the principles behind DICE, the approach becomes more natural and part of one’s routine.
 It can be very empowering for caregivers or nursing home staff.”